-The company's operations predominantly relate to providing IT services, delivered to customers globally operating in various industry segments.
-Accordingly, IT service revenues represented along industry classes comprise the primary basis of segmental information set out in these financial statements.
+The Group's operations predominantly relate to providing IT services and Business Process Management, delivered to customers globally operating in various industry segments.
+Accordingly, revenues represented along industry classes comprise the primary basis of segmental information set out in these financial statements.
 Secondary segmental reporting is performed on the basis of the geographical location of customers.